-Program lacks an "on-the-package" quality seal

-- Analysis related to the development of an "on-the-package" quality seal: Lighting Global, Lighting Africa, and the U.S. Department of Energy have conducted a preliminary analysis of communication strategies to effectively deliver information about quality to buyers across the supply chain.
-The analysis was led by Navigant Consulting in close collaboration with the Lighting Global quality assurance team.
+- Implemetation of on-the-package reporting requirements [complete]: Lighting Global recently implemented a policy on performance reporting requirements ensuring that all quality-verified products going forward will display key performance information on their packaging.
+The reporting requirements include the metrics that consumers have indicated are the most important to them, such as product light output, run time, and warranty terms.
+While manufacturers are required to report particular metrics, they have flexibility with regard to the format for presenting the information.
+The policy was developed in close collaboration with the Global Off-Grid Lighting Association and is available on the Lighting Global website. - Development of online information about product quality assurance that is accessible through mobile devices [ongoing]: Lighting Global is in the process of developing web content related to product quality assurance that is compatible with mobile devices such as smart phones and feature phones.
+We expect to make this content available over the coming year.
+The goal is to enhance our program's ability to deliver information about product quality to key stakeholders who access the internet primarily through mobile devices. - Analysis related to the development of an "on-the-package" quality seal [ongoing]: Lighting Global, Lighting Africa, and the U.S. Department of Energy conducted a preliminary analysis of communication strategies to effectively deliver information about quality to buyers across the supply chain.
+The analysis was led by Navigant Consulting in close collaboration with the Lighting Global QA team.
 This analysis indicated that a basic "business to business" (B2B) quality seal could be an effective tool for delivering information about quality at a reasonable cost.
-A consumerfacing quality label might also be considered, but the marketing costs required to effectively raise awareness about the label are substantial.
+A consumer-facing quality label might also be considered, but the marketing costs required to effectively raise awareness about the label are substantial.
 Moreover, prior experience with quality labels indicates that they are most effective when the branding and communication materials are tailored to a particular country or region (i.e. a uniform, global quality label may not be a viable and effective strategy).
 Lighting Global is committed to improving its ability to communicate quality across the supply chain.
-Analysis of this topic is ongoing, and a decision about next steps has not yet been finalized. - Development of "on-the-package" reporting requirements for quality assured off-grid lighting products: Based on feedback from industry stakeholders in the context of the most recent revision of the Lighting Global Minimum Quality Standards and input from consumer focus groups in Africa and Asia, Lighting Global is taking steps to establish common consumer-facing "on-the-package" reporting requirements for key performance metrics such as light output and daily run time.
-The program anticipates developing the requirements over the coming six months and will solicit feedback from industry stakeholders and end-consumers alike.
-More information about the reporting requirements and the upcoming stakeholder process will be available on the Stakeholder Engagement page on the Lighting Global website.
+Analysis of this topic is ongoing, and a decision about next steps has not yet been finalized.
+Given that effective implementation of a quality seal is a substantial task, it is unlikely that Lighting Global will initiate this task before a sustainable, long-term solution has been identified for the quality assurance program.

-Long-term Sustainability of the QA program
+Challenge 4: Long-term sustainability of QA program